houby-studio/lazy-admin/SECURITY.md

 ## Supported Versions

-Supported is only the latest version for pull requests and issues.
+Supported version is only the latest one, being this agile project with each commit being new release and having application with enforced auto-update, there is no need to support older versions.
-This application is being developed purely for self education.
+This application is product of creative learning.
 Any use of this software is at your own risk.

 | Version | Support     |
 | ------- | ----------- |